P0NE/bcm-test/README.md

  * Beyond security, we need to be able to identify a user :heavy_check_mark:
  * Once security and identification in place, we need to be able to rate limit this API.
 The limit is up to you. :heavy_check_mark:

+ We are also interested in knowing:
+  * How you would deploy this in production.
+  ->
+  * What technologies would you use to have a CI/CD running.